rie-hoxha/document-summarizer/README.md

 # Document Summarizer

-This project is a REACT web application that summarizes documents using APY API.
+This project is a REACT web application that summarizes documents using ApyHub API.
 It allows users to input text documents and receive concise summaries, making it easier to digest large amounts of information quickly.

 ## Features
 - Upload documents in various formats (example: .txt, .pdf).